 League of Women Voters of Kansas has encouraged the informed and active participation of citizens in government for nearly 100 years.

-Missouri Voter Protection Coalition, consisting of three dozen organizations that include civil rights advocates, faith leaders, community groups, the labor movement and legal experts, focuses on voter ID laws in the state.
+- Missouri Voter Protection Coalition, consisting of three dozen organizations that include civil rights advocates, faith leaders, community groups, the labor movement and legal experts, focuses on the state's voter ID law.

 - League of Women Voters of Texas: encourages informed and active participation in government